KalipaSiviwe/CyberChatBox/README.md

 - When prompted, enter your name.
 - Ask the bot about cybersecurity topics (e.g., "Tell me about password safety", "What is phishing?", "How do I browse safely?").
-- Type `exit` to end the conversation.
+- Type "exit" to end the conversation.

 ## Example Questions